-The change will take effect for the 2021-22 admissions cycle, and the overall number of essay questions remains the same: students will choose from one of seven options.
-Gone will be the prompt that asked, “Describe a problem you’ve solved or a problem you’d like to solve.
+The change took effect for the 2021-22 admissions cycle, and the overall number of essay questions remains the same: students choose from one of seven options.
+Gone is the prompt that asked, “Describe a problem you’ve solved or a problem you’d like to solve.
 It can be an intellectual challenge, a research query, an ethical dilemma — anything that is of personal importance, no matter the scale.
 Explain its significance to you and what steps you took or could be taken to identify a solution.”

 According to the Common App (and to anecdotal evidence we’ve seen at Bright Horizons College Coach), the problem prompt was never especially popular, perhaps because it felt like a daunting topic to most students.
 In its place is a very appropriate for our times essay question: “Reflect on something that someone has done for you that has made you happy or thankful in a surprising way.
 How has this gratitude affected or motivated you?”
 According to the Common App, “The new prompt is inspired by scientific research on gratitude and kindness, specifically the benefits of writing about the positive influence of other people in our lives.
 This mindset resonates with Common App President & CEO Jenny Rickard.
 ‘Particularly at this challenging time, we can help students think about something positive and heartfelt in their lives,’ she explains.”